Under the CJA, a person has inside information as an insider only if:

 - knows that he has it from an inside source.1

-There is no explicit knowledge requirement under the Market Abuse Regulation in the way there is under the CJA.
-But under MAR, there is a rebuttable presumption that where someone has inside information and acquires or disposes of financial instruments (or attempts to do so) he has used that information.3
+There is no explicit knowledge requirement under UK MAR in the way there is under the CJA.
+But under UK MAR, there is a rebuttable presumption that where someone has inside information and acquires or disposes of financial instruments (or attempts to do so) he has used that information.3

 - being a member of the administrative, management or supervisory bodies of the issuer or emission allowance market participant;

 - having a holding in the capital of the issuer or an emission allowance market participant;

 - having access to the information through the exercise of employment, a profession, or duties; or

 - being involved in criminal activities.4

 However, there are a number of scenarios where it shall not be deemed that a legal person has used inside information solely based on the fact that the person has inside information.
 Such legitimate behavior includes:

 - where firms have established effective information barriers so that neither the person who made the decision to buy or sell the financial instrument nor any other person who could influence the decision to buy or sell was in possession of the inside information;

 - where persons dealing on behalf of a third party trades on the instructions of the third party in the normal course of their employment or duties; and